junxit/us-congress-bills-114/bill.md

 - **(7)** by inserting after paragraph (10) (as so redesignated by paragraph (2)) the following:
   > - **(11)** *CTE concentrator* The term CTE concentrator means—
   >   - **(A)** at the secondary school level, a student served by an eligible recipient who has—
-  >     - **(i)** completed 3 or more career and technical education courses; or
+  >     - **(i)** completed three or more career and technical education courses; or
-  >     - **(ii)** completed at least 2 courses in a single career and technical education program or program of study; or
+  >     - **(ii)** completed at least two courses in a single career and technical education program or program of study; or
   >   - **(B)** at the postsecondary level, a student enrolled in an eligible recipient who has—
   >     - **(i)** earned at least 12 cumulative credits within a career and technical education program or program of study; or
   >     - **(ii)** completed such a program if the program encompasses fewer than 12 credits or the equivalent in total.
-  > - **(12)** *CTE Participant* The term CTE participant means an individual who completes not less than 1 course or earns not less than 1 credit in a career and technical education program or program of study of an eligible recipient.
+  > - **(12)** *CTE Participant* The term CTE participant means an individual who completes not less than one course or earns not less than one credit in a career and technical education program or program of study of an eligible recipient.

 - **(8)** by inserting after paragraph (13) (as so redesignated by paragraph (2)) the following:
   > - **(14)** *Dual or concurrent enrollment* The term dual or concurrent enrollment has the meaning given the term in section 8101 of the Elementary and Secondary Education Act of 1965 (20 U.S.C.
 7801).